vuon0029/freakey60/README.md

 # freakey60
-> I have not physically tested this design and it is based on other open source projects.
-Use as reference and at your own risk
+> I have not physically tested this design and it is based on other open-source projects.
+Use as reference and at your own risk.

 Modified Bakeneko60 with side profile changes, "cherry lip" and Unikorn style weight
 ## Images